Attributed to: YouTubeWorld Health Organization (WHO) I had a black dog, his name was depression

 YOU ARE NOT ALONE

-Validate the Veteran's experience and encourage treatment and fast-track getting help
+Validate the Veteran's and First Responder's experience and encourage treatment and fast-track getting help

 As you listen to the Veteran, ask him or her do the talking and use supportive, encouraging comments.

-Let the Veteran know that you are listening and acknowledge his or her experience.
+Let the Veteran or First Responder know that you are listening and acknowledge his or her experience.

 Talk openly about suicide – Be willing to listen and allow the Veteran to express his or her feelings